sellerlabs/nucleus/README.md

 - **Validator**: Built upon Spec, the Validator component provides an interface for generating UX-friendly messages for a SpecResult.
 - **Impersonator**: A constructor dependency automocker.
 Useful for testing classes that have many external dependencies and projects that heavily use container dependency injection.
 - **View**: An set of classes and utilities for generating clean and safe HTML/Text.
 It sort of looks like XHP without the XML or de-sugarized React.js code.
 - **Std, Arr, and others**: We all know the PHP standard library is a mess.
+There are many failed attempts to fix this out there.
+This is another one of those attempts.
 I've created a few classes with a bunch of static aliases that attempt to improve upon it.
 Yes, there is a performance penalty (validation + at least one more function call), but it makes many operations more predictable and safer.

 ## Contributing

-Pull Request are accepted on GitHub.
+Pull requests are accepted on GitHub.
+Bug fixes and small improvements are welcome.
+Big ideas will be reviewed and discussed.

 Code Standard: PSR-2 with some additions.
-See https://github.com/etcinit/php-coding-standard for more details
+See https://github.com/etcinit/php-coding-standard for more details.

+## Security

+If you discover any security related issues, please email ed+security@chromabits.com instead of using the issue tracker.

 ## License

 This code is licensed under the MIT license.
-See LICENCE for more information.
+See LICENSE for more information.